Skip to main content

 Get help in a crisis

 If you have thoughts of harming yourself or others, get help right away.
-Call the National Suicide Prevention Lifeline at 1-800-273-8255.
+Call or text 988 to reach the 988 Suicide and Crisis Lifeline.
 Or call our crisis line at 1-855-232-3596 (TTY: 711) and choose option 9.

 Learn to manage stress